JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 ## Learn more

-To learn more, you need to visit the documentation pages of the individual packages.
+To learn more, you need to visit the documentation pages of the modules that compose DynamicalSystems.jl.
 See the [contents](@ref contents) page for more!